-Mount Zero-Taravale, located 80 kilometres north-west of Townsville, protects a remarkable diversity of wildlife: 83 mammal species, 239 birds and over 110 reptiles and frogs.
+Mount Zero-Taravale, located 80 kilometres north-west of Townsville, protects a remarkable diversity of wildlife: 84 mammal species, 241 birds and over 110 reptiles and amphibians.
 Rare and threatened species include the endangered Northern Bettong, Sharman’s Rock-wallaby, the Masked Owl and an isolated population of the Glossy Black Cockatoo.

 The secret to the exceptional diversity of Mount Zero is its strategic location, straddling the Wet Tropics Bioregion and the Einasleigh Uplands Bioregion, combined with a very steep rainfall gradient and complex topography.
 In turn, these factors give rise to a rich array of habitats ranging from rainforest and tall wet sclerophyll forests through open eucalypt woodlands to heath and shrublands and spinifex country.

 The scenery is spectacular.
 In the east is the broad alluvial Star River valley, cradled between the converging arms of the Coane and Seaview Ranges.
 This valley lies in stark contrast to the rugged mountains of the Mount Zero section which wall the valley to the west.
 Deep gorges regularly penetrate the valley rim.
 Beyond the escarpment, to the west, is a world of disorganised ranges and hills of granite, where the stark skeleton of the country is often revealed in bare rock pavements and massive granite boulders.